-Both the 80D and the A7S have been discontinued, but can regularly be found used on eBay.
+Both the 80D and the A7S have been discontinued, but can regularly be found used on ebay.
 The A7S was replaced by the Sony A7S II, while the 80D was followed by the Canon 90D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 80D Manual (free pdf) or the online Sony A7S Manual.
+Further information on the features and operation of the 80D and A7S can be found, respectively, in the Canon 80D Manual (free pdf) or the online Sony A7S Manual.

 So how do things add up?
 Is the Canon 80D better than the Sony A7S or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.